WHO WE ARE

-ARTS RELEASE is the new name for ‘Resonance’, the cross-cultural arts ministry of WEC International.
-WEC is committed to crossing cultures to make disciples, starting churches where there are none or few, and praying to see Jesus known, loved and worshipped.
+Arts Release is the new name for ‘Resonance’, the cross-cultural arts ministry of WEC International.
+WEC is committed to crossing cultures to make disciples, starting churches where there are few, and praying to see Jesus known, loved and worshiped.

 Meet the leaders